remiguillette/BeaverOS2/replit.md

   - Complete API backend for all risk management CRUD operations with proper validation
   - Updated dashboard navigation to include functional BeaverRisk link on port 5008
   - System designed for civil protection strategic planning with automatic risk level calculation
 - January 08, 2025.
+Renamed BeaverLaw to BeaverPaws:
+  - Updated service name from "BeaverLaw" to "BeaverPaws" in dashboard services
+  - Changed route from "/BeaverLaw" to "/BeaverPaws"
+  - Updated page title and service header to reflect new name
+  - Renamed beaverlaw.tsx to beaverpaws.tsx
+  - Updated all navigation references to use new route
+- January 08, 2025.
 Implemented BeaverAudit Public Safety Audit & Compliance System at /BeaverAudit route:
   - Added comprehensive audit management database schema (audit_schedules, audit_templates, audit_reports, audit_non_compliances, audit_evidence tables)
   - Built full-featured audit scheduling system with recurring and one-time audit types